 - Metronomic delivery of single or multiple tumor- and patient-specific chemotherapeutic directly to a disease site.

 - Adjustable micro-litre delivery of therapeutics based on patient’s reaction and tolerance.

-- Proprietary biosensor technology allows physician to monitor treatment at a site specific geo-radius.
+- Proprietary biosensor technology allows physicians to monitor treatment at a site-specific geo-radius.